ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/setup.md

 ### `cluster` section

 When dealing with large amount of pins, you may further increase the `cluster.pin_recover_interval`.
 This operation will perform checks for every pin in the pinset and will trigger `ipfs pin ls --type=recursive` calls, which may be slow when the number of pinned items is huge.
+For example, for multimillion pinsets, this should be set to one hour.

 Consider increasing the `cluster.monitor_ping_interval` and `monitor.*.check_interval`.
-This dictactes how long cluster takes to realize a peer is not responding (and potentially trigger re-pins).
+This dictactes how long cluster takes to realize a peer is not responding (and potentially trigger re-pins if `cluster.disable_repinning` is set to `false`).
 Re-pinning might be a very expensive in your cluster.
-Thus, you may want to set this a bit high (several minutes).
-You can use same value for both.

-Under the same consideration, you might want to set `cluster.disable_repinning` to `true` if you don't wish repinnings to be triggered at all on peer downtime and want to handle things manually when content becomes underpinned. `replication_factor_max` and `replication_factor_min` allow some leeway: i.e. a 2/3 will allow one peer to be down without re-allocating the content assigned to it somewhere else.
+Thus, you may want to set this to be long enough.
+You can use the same value for both.
+In general, we recommend leaving repinning disabled, although when enabled, `replication_factor_max` and `replication_factor_min` allow some leeway: i.e. a 2/3 will allow one peer to be down without re-allocating the content assigned to it somewhere else.

 ### `raft` section